viet34tqc/notebook/interview.md

 - Render-blocking CSS in the <head> element.
 - Render-blocking JavaScript in the <head> element.

-Optimizing the critical render path involves reducing the time to receive the HTML (represented by the Time to First Byte (TTFB) metric) as detailed in the previous module, and reducing the impact of render-blocking resources.
+Optimizing the critical render path involves reducing the time to receive the HTML (represented by the Time to First Byte (TTFB) metric), and reducing the impact of render-blocking resources.
 Here are some tips:

-- Minimizing the number of critical resources by deferring their download ( defer attribute), marking them as async (async attribute), or eliminating them altogether.
+- Minimize the number of critical resources by deferring their download (defer attribute), marking them as async (async attribute), or just remove them.
-- Optimizing the number of requests as well as the file size of each request.
+- Optimize the file size of each request.
+- Caching the resources
-- Optimizing the order in which critical resources are loaded by prioritizing the downloading critical assets, shorten the critical path length.
+- Optimize the order in which critical resources are loaded by prioritizing the downloading critical assets, shorten the critical path length.

 ## `var` and `let`, `const`